 I asked Riveters' head coach and former New York Ranger Chad Wiseman about the makeup of his team and how his experience playing hockey across the globe might help him connect to his roster.
 Wiseman, just 34 years old, last played professional hockey with the Nippon Cranes in Japan.

-Rangers and in the local area both in the AHL and the NHL.
+Mike Murphy: Obviously you've played for the Rangers and in the local area both in the AHL and the NHL.
 The Riveters have the most internationally diverse team in the league, and you have, of course, played overseas.
-Do you think that will be a benefit to you in coaching players from all over the world?: Obviously you've played for the
+Do you think that will be a benefit to you in coaching players from all over the world?

 Chad Wiseman: I think it will be more of a benefit for them where they may be in situations where- I don't want to say uncomfortable, or homesick, or just all the feelings and factors when you're far from home.
 I know what it's like.
 It can be really tough some days and easy on other days.
 I'm someone they can speak to, ask for advice, as any player can, but having that experience being away from home and my family and traveling all over the world is something that they can come to me with for help.